Perspective | Maryland men’s basketball is at a coaching crossroads without an obvious solution

 That theory may well be true.
 It’s about to be tested.
 Which makes this a crucial period in the history — the rich history — of Maryland basketball.

 History, though, isn’t making this hire.
 Present circumstances are more important.
 This isn’t an ACC job.
 It’s a Big Ten job.
 We can, have and will debate the contours of that change.
-But it makes the process different than when Turgeon took over for the retiring Gary Williams.
+But it makes the process different from when Turgeon took over for the retiring Gary Williams in 2011.
 That history that Manning points to, part of what makes the job attractive?
 It’s in a league in which the new coach will never compete.

 What’s done is done.
 But let’s say this right now: Regardless of the conference, there is not a candidate to take over after Turgeon’s 10-plus seasons who is some combination of obvious, exciting and — this is the tricky part — realistic.
 As this process begins in earnest, it’s almost as important to identify who won’t be a legitimate candidate as who will be.

-Rick Pitino’s name will come up — has come up already — because there’s no more accomplished (or dangerous) possibility out there.
-If injecting energy into the program and the fan base is a priority — and it has to be — there’s no better option than the Hall of Famer who’s serving a rehab stint at Iona.
-He has warts.
-He can coach.
+Rick Pitino’s name has come up already, because there’s no more accomplished (or dangerous) possibility out there, but on Thursday morning, the Hall of Famer said on Twitter he will not be taking the job.
+That doesn’t mean speculation will end, because coaches say one thing and do another all the time.
+Pitino himself has done exactly that before.

-But let’s not let this train leave the station.
-Pitino would be 70 before he coaches his first game in College Park.
-Shoot, Pitino coached conference games against Williams — in the Big East when Pitino was at Providence and Williams at Boston College.
+But Pitino — the sexiest Hail Mary out there — isn’t the right solution anyway.
+Now serving a rehab stint at Iona, Pitino will be 70 before next season.
+He coached conference games against Williams — in the Big East when Pitino was at Providence and Williams at Boston College.
 The year?
 1986!
 The next coaching search would have to start almost as soon as the old one ended.
 I’d rather see Gary, a Hall of Famer himself, come out of retirement and run that flex offense for a couple of seasons.

 Plus, the hire is going to be made by a particular administration at a particular time.
 The state’s flagship university is led by a president, Darryll Pines, who is less than two years into the job.
 It has an athletic director, Damon Evans, who has made one men’s basketball hire in his career — Mark Fox at Georgia in 2009.
 In nine seasons with the Bulldogs, Fox had more losing seasons (three) than NCAA tournament appearances (two).
 Evans’s next good men’s basketball hire will be his first.

-Even if there are factions of Maryland decision-makers and boosters who would like to pursue Pitino, the entire operation seems too risk-averse to end up with a septuagenarian coach whose most recent NCAA championship — 2013 at Louisville — was vacated following a tawdry scandal that involved escorts on campus.
+Even if there are factions of Maryland decision-makers and boosters who would like to pursue Pitino — despite his public protestations — the entire operation seems too risk-averse to end up with a septuagenarian coach whose most recent NCAA championship — 2013 at Louisville — was vacated following a tawdry scandal that involved escorts on campus.
 A gunslinger might make that hire, PR hit be damned.
 Does Maryland’s current administration sling guns?
 Should it?

 Moving on.
 There once was a world in which the Alabama coach would long to leave the shadow of the Crimson Tide’s football program and work at a school where basketball rules, a school like Maryland.
 We no longer live in that world.